A Class of De Giorgi Type and H\"older Continuity for Some Problems in Musielak-Orlicz-Sobolev Spaces: Introduction

 Uraltseva \cite{Uraltseva1968}, Uhlenbeck \cite{Uhlenbeck1977}, and Lieberman \cite{Li1988} proved that solutions of $-\Delta_p u=0$ are $C^{1,\alpha}$.
 But this regularity is delicate for $-\Delta_p u=f$, if $f \in L^q$ with $q<n/p$, the solutions may not even be continuous \cite{MG2,marc1,Mar1}.
 This shows that the regularity program must proceed in two steps: first, prove $u\in L^\infty$ (by De Giorgi’s lemma or Moser iteration), then prove $u\in C^{0,\alpha}$.\\

 These ideas and techniques were systematically extended to tackle the more general non-polynomial growth of operators in the Orlicz setting.
 The foundational work by Donaldson and Trudinger \cite{DonaldsonTrudinger1971} first established the boundedness ($L^\infty$) of solutions.
-Lieberman \cite{Li1991}, who proved that weak solutions to quasilinear equations of the form $-\operatorname{div}(a(|\nabla u|)\nabla u) = 0$ are locally H\"older continuous ($C^{0,\alpha}$).
+Lieberman \cite{Li1991}, who proved that weak solutions to quasilinear equations of the form $-\operatorname{div}(a(|D u|)D u) = 0$ are locally H\"older continuous ($C^{0,\alpha}$).
 This required the associated \textnormal{N}-function $G(t)$ to satisfy the condition $\Delta_2$, which is essential for the Sobolev-Poincar\'e inequalities and the scaling arguments of the De Giorgi-Nash-Moser theory.
 These contributions laid the foundation of the regularity theory in the Orlicz framework.\\

 Although Orlicz spaces encompass many classical examples, there remain important cases that they do not cover.
 For this reason, considerable research has focused on the variable exponent framework, where the growth is governed by a function $p(x)$.
-The analysis of problems involving terms of the type $t^{p(x)}$, initiated by Fan and Zhao~\cite{Fan1999}, revealed a new regularity phenomenon.
-They proved that weak solutions of equations such as\\ \( -\operatorname{div}(|\nabla u|^{p(x)-2}\nabla u) = 0, \) are locally H\"older continuous, provided the exponent function $p(x)$ is log-H\"older continuous.
-This condition, expressed as
+The analysis of problems involving terms of the type $t^{p(x)}$ was initiated by Zhikov; see \cite{Zhikov1987,Zhikov1995}.
+Subsequently, Fan and Zhao \cite{Fan1999} uncovered a new regularity phenomenon by showing that weak solutions of equations of the form

+are locally H\"older continuous, provided that the exponent function $p(x)$ is log-H\"older continuous.
+This condition, namely